aiyakhussainova-dotcom/technical-writing-samples/Borscht_Cooking_Guide.md

 ## Serving
 - Serve hot, topped with sour cream and fresh dill.
-- Pair with bread or pampushki.
+- Pair with sourdough bread.

 ---